 How Do You Lose Weight With Gastric Sleeve Surgery?

-Vertical sleeve gastrectomy (VSG) is commonly referred to as gastric sleeve and is a type of bariatric surgery.
+Vertical Sleeve Gastrectomy (VSG) or Laparoscopic Sleeve Gastrectomy (LSG) is commonly referred to as gastric sleeve.
+It’s a type of bariatric surgery.
 Gastric sleeve surgery is an effective tool in promoting weight loss because it helps patients with some of the most challenging weight loss struggles.

 Gastric Surgery Offers Many Immediate And Long-term Benefits